Arithmetics in number systems with cubic base: Preliminaries

 Nearly sharp bounds on $L_{\oplus}(\beta)$ have been found for all quadratic Pisot numbers.
 Our goal in this paper is to determine them for some cubic Pisot unit bases.
-In \cite{Aki3}, Akiyama characterized all cubic Pisot numbers, we cite the results only for units.
+In \cite{Aki3}, Akiyama characterized all the cubic Pisot numbers, we show the results only for units.